INTEROPen/interopen.org/README.md

 4. If you have permission, to deploy to the live site:

     * Connect to the live web server via FTP
     * Copy your local copy of the files to the `/site/wwwroot` directory

+### Rewrite Rules
+If you want to add a rewrite rule for the web server, you need to add it to both the .htaccess file, and the web.config file.

+Azure Hosting will use the web.config file, but Apache-based servers will use .htaccess.